parallelvirtualcluster/pvc/docs/architecture/cluster.md

 ### Physical network considerations

-At a minimum, a PVC cluster should use at least two 1Gbps Ethernet interfaces, connected in an LACP or active-backup bond on one or more switches.
+At a minimum, a production PVC cluster should use at least two 1Gbps Ethernet interfaces, connected in an LACP or active-backup bond on one or more switches.
 On top of this bond, the various cluster networks should be configured as vLANs.

 More advanced physical network layouts are also possible.
 For instance, one could have two isolated networks.
 On the first network, each node has two 10Gbps Ethernet interfaces, which are combined in a bond across two redundant switch fabrics and that handle the upstream and cluster networks.
 On the second network, each node has an additional two 10Gbps, which are also combined in a bond across the redundant switch fabrics and handle the storage network.
 This configuration could support up to 10Gbps of aggregate client traffic while also supporting 10Gbps of aggregate storage traffic.
 Even more complex network configurations are possible if the cluster requires such performance.
+See the [Example Configurations](#example-configurations) section for some examples.

 ### Upstream: Connecting the nodes to the wider world